-Kueea System is divided into components called modules.
-Modules are meant to be narrow in scope and be developed so that the module eventually reaches a 'final' state, is frozen and never updated again.
-For example, one module defines methods for computing SHA-2 hash sums.
+Kueea System is defined by technical documents called modules.
+Modules are narrow in scope and are developed so that the module eventually reaches a 'final' state, is frozen and never updated again.
+For example, one module defines methods for computing SHA-2 hash values.
 It does not define any other functionality and that is how it should be.

 Devices load into memory and execute module implementations.
-It is expected that there will be different implementations available, some published as free software, others requiring payment to use.
-The primary goal of this Web site is to gather module definitions in one place and provide references to their implementations.
+It is envisioned that there will be different implementations available, some published as free software, others requiring payment to obtain a license.

 Programs are compliant Kueea System implementations when they implement a certain set of modules.